 About the wine:

 A style true to the vintage: light and precise, with less Merlot and a more slender profile.
-Well-defined, with fine, well-integrated tannins, and a balanced, delicate palate.
-The elegant finish lingers with notes of graphite and black fruit, ending on a savory note.
+Well-defined, with fine, well-integrated tannins; balanced and delicate on the palate.
+The elegant finish lingers with notes of graphite and black fruit, leading to a savory finish.

 About the estate:

 Effectively managed by the Mouton Rothschild team, Château d'Armailhac is an excellent value for wine lovers.
 Its very reasonable price and consistent quality make it a must-have wine.
-The vineyard, situated on gravelly hillsides near Mouton Rothschild and Pontet-Canet, is of high quality, and the blend includes a significant percentage of Cabernet Sauvignon.
-Under the guidance of Philippe Dhalluin, the wine has gained in body over the past decade, and it is always fun to compare it to its stablemate Clerc Millon, which relies more heavily on Merlot.
+The vineyard, situated on gravelly hillsides near Mouton Rothschild and Pontet-Canet, is of high quality, and the blend includes a good percentage of Cabernet Sauvignon.
+Under the guidance of Philippe Dhalluin, the wine has gained in body over the past decade, and it’s always fun to compare it to its stablemate, Clerc Millon, which relies more heavily on Merlot.

 James Suckling